-For years I have written for radio, television, motion pictures and the stage.
-Currently I am producing plays in Los Angeles.
+For years I have written for radio, television, motion pictures and the stage, also producing plays in Los Angeles.
 But the story of my husband's grandfather consumed me for some time, and Exhibitionist is the culmination of years of immersion in the family history with the intent of writing a book that chronicles the life and times of one of the most colorful, influential art dealers of the twentieth century.

-With my new book, Corita Kent.
+With my next book, Corita Kent.
 Art and Soul.
 The Biography.
-I explore once again a remarkable figure's influence upon an unsuspecting art scene during a crucial time in American history.
-That my protagonist is a female, a teacher, and a rebellious nun... well, that should be enticement to draw you, my readers, in.
-May it be so!
+I explored once again a remarkable figure's influence upon an unsuspecting art scene during a crucial time in American history.
+That my protagonist is a female, an artist and a rebellious nun has proven enticing to readers like you.
+Please spread the word!